top of page

 Some neurodivergent individuals may go undiagnosed or receive a diagnosis later in life, leading to years of struggling without proper awareness of their own unique needs.

-Without a diagnosis, individuals may struggle to understand why they experience certain challenges or differences in their thinking and behavior, leading to further feelings self-isolation or low self-esteem.
-These individuals might develop maladaptive coping mechanisms and stress-management behaviors like hypervigilance, hyperproductivity (or on the flip side-- underachievement or withdrawal) which can all take a toll on an individual's physical and mental health.
+Without a diagnosis, individuals may struggle to understand why they experience certain challenges or differences in their thinking and behavior, leading to low self-esteem.
+These individuals might develop maladaptive coping mechanisms and stress-management behaviors like hypervigilance, hyperproductivity (or on the flip side-- underachievement or isolation/withdrawal) which can all take a toll on an individual's physical and mental health.

 And of course without a diagnosis, individuals may not receive appropriate support or treatment for mental health challenges.
 They might miss out on beneficial therapies, educational resources, or accommodations.